luismiguelcasadodiaz/42Barcelona_piscina/README.md

 > tar -xf file.tar

-extracts files from tar file to the current directory. **BUT i noticed file permissions are not fuly preservedd**.
+extracts files from tar file to the current directory. **BUT i noticed file permissions are not fully preserved**.
 The flag -p preserves files permisions as it were at origin.

 > tar -pxf file.tar